Soundararajan Temple, Kadichambadi: Temple Tank

 The temple tank or pushkarani is located to the north of the temple.
 Biruku Munivar did thavas near this tank to get rid of his sin.
 Hence it is also called “Birukuthirtham” and “Brahmathirtham”.

 Darshan, Sevas and Festivals

 Stone inscriptions

 There are incomplete stone inscriptions in the walls of the Sri Soundaravalli complex and near to Alvar.

-The sense of the Sri Soundaravalli complex inscription is that the garden which situated to the south of the temple was used to decorate sarangapani perumal in kumbakonam.
+The sense of the Sri Soundaravalli complex inscription is that the garden which situated to the south of the temple was used to decorate Sarangapani temple, Kumbakonam.
 It also specifies that 28,800 sq ft of land were given to "Ara alagar" (Sri Soundrarajan Perumal).

 The Alvar complex stone inscription tells of a Diya donation for the temple.